KamandPrompt/Code-Forge/README.md

 ### *Disclaimer*
 **This repository is only open to IIT Mandi Students, starting their Open Source Journey.
 Please make sure that you are an IIT Mandi Student with a valid Enrollment No.**

+Remember to go through the contributing guide before making your PR.